- Introduction to Landlord Software

 Importantly, landlord software should provide you with a comprehensive set of tools you can use to screen tenants.

-Prescreening tenants is critical to reducing time spent on showing your rental and managing applications for renters who might not even be qualified for your rental.
+Prescreening tenants is critical to reducing the time spent on showing your rental.
+Additionally, it helps eliminate time spent reviewing applications for renters who might not even be qualified for your rental.
 Most landlords develop minimum requirements they’d like tenants to meet to qualify for their unit.

-So if you have curated your own list of minimum requirements, a prequalification feature like RentRedi’s is built-in to the app so you can easily collect that information from applicants right away—without having to dedicate precious time or allot resources to applicants who won’t be able to rent from you.
+So if you have curated your own list of minimum requirements, a prequalification feature like RentRedi’s is handy.
+It is built-in to the app so you can easily collect that information from applicants right away.
+Then, you don’t have to dedicate time or resources to applicants who won’t be able to rent from you.

 Rental applications are obviously a critical component of ensuring a tenant is right for your rental.
 Most landlord software should feature an application that you can use for your tenants.

-While your application needs might be different, adopting an online or mobile application can cut down time spent on sending & collecting paper applications.
-Not only can landlord software like RentRedi provide you with an easy-to-use mobile application that’s free for tenants right in the app, but you can manage all your applications right from a central hub of your RentRedi dashboard.
+Adopting an online or mobile application can cut down time spent on paper applications.
+Landlord software like RentRedi provides you with an easy-to-use mobile application that’s free for tenants.
+Additionally, you can manage all your applications right from a central hub of your RentRedi dashboard.
 This is convenient if you manage more than one rental property or have multiple tenants applying for your vacancy!

 Tenant Background Search

-Of course, prequalification and application tools are amazing landlord software features that benefit both you AND your future tenants, but ultimately, you’ll want to run a background check on anyone before signing a lease.
+Of course, prequalification and application tools are amazing landlord software features that benefit both you AND your future tenants.
+Ultimately, you’ll want to run a background check on anyone before signing a lease.

-Typically, you’ll find most landlord software offers a range from a tenant credit check to a full background report for varying costs.
+Typically, you’ll find most landlord software offers a tenant credit check or a full background report for varying costs.
 These costs might be distributed to the landlord or tenant, depending on the software.

 PLUS, you also get a customized leasing recommendation, which gives RentRedi an edge over other landlord software.

 What most first-time landlords quickly realize about managing properties is that there is A LOT of paperwork associated with it.
-For example, not only might you have business documentation to keep organized, but you’ll also have applications, leases, rental inspection checklists, and move-in checklists as well.
+For example, you’ll have applications, leases, rental inspection checklists, and move-in checklists to organize.

-Of course, if you’re using landlord software, moving most of this documentation online to one centralized source will drastically reduce the amount of physical paperwork for you to keep track of—and save you money on filing cabinets!
+Of course, if you’re using landlord software, moving most of this documentation to one centralized source will drastically reduce the amount of paperwork for you to keep track of.

 Document Storage & Sharing

-RentRedi’s landlord software offers landlords document storage so that you can securely store any documents associated with a tenant (anything from lease addendums to landlord reference letters) in your dashboard.
+RentRedi’s landlord software offers landlords document storage so that you can securely store any documents associated with a tenant.
+This can include anything from lease addendums to landlord reference letters in your dashboard.

 Additionally, you have the ability to share any documents you’d like to the tenant via RentRedi’s system.